yousrajnahi/Pre-Processing-my-Facebook-Data/README.md

-# How to Get Your Facebook Data
-How do we actually get our hands on our Facebook data?
-Well, it’s actually easier than you might think.
-As of right now (August 20th, 2018), you can download your data by:
+You can download your data by:

 * Log into Facebook
 * Click settings